ernestorbemx/FlightSearch/README.md

 for searching flight offers given a set of parameters.
 It is composed of two projects, a [Spring Boot application](/flight-search/) as a lightweight wrapper on Amadeus API and a [frontend application](/flight-search-react/) built with React

+For specific documentation regarding both subprojects, read the corresponding README.

 ## Running both apps using Docker

-If you plan to run this application with the minimum setup required you must:
+To run the application with the minimium setup required you should follow the following:

 ### Prerequisites